-- Systematic failure to properly store cleaning equipment. - · Very poor availability of cleaning materials. - Any instance of tools used for condensate control not at the correct dilution and part of the sanitizer monitoring system.
+- Fundamental failure to properly store cleaning equipment. - · Very poor availability of cleaning materials. - Any instance of cleaning tool dips not at the correct dilution and part of the sanitizer monitoring system.

-5.08.08: Is cleaning equipment identified in order to prevent potential cross contamination issues (e.g., production, maintenance, outside, restroom equipment)?
+1.9.8: Is cleaning equipment identified in order to prevent potential cross contamination issues (e.g., production, maintenance, outside, restroom equipment)?